-- Hearing screening at discharge from the ward. - Eye examinations at 34 -37 weeks of gestational age. - If possible, cranial ultrasounography (look for intraventricular hemorrhage for those <32 wk GA and <1500 g at 7-14 wks then repeat at 36-40 wks of postnatal age). - Make sure the baby got the 1st immunization and subsequent vaccinations. - Arrange an infant follow-up program and give a short appointment. - Council parents before the discharge on nutrition nutrition/exlusive breastfeeding, keeping the infant warm, sunlight exposure, recurrence rate of congenital anomalies, avoidance of malpractices and any danger sign for seeking to care.
+- Hearing screening at discharge from the ward - Eye examinations at 34 37 weeks of gestational age. - If possible, cranial ultrasonography (look for intraventricular hemorrhage for those <32 wk GA and <1500 g at 7-14 wks then repeat at 36-40 wks of postnatal age). - Make sure the baby got the first immunization and subsequent vaccinations. - Arrange an infant follow-up program and give a short appointment. - Counsel parents before discharge about basic care, nutrition/exclusive breastfeeding, keeping the infant warm, sunlight exposure, recurrence rate of congenital anomalies, avoidance of malpractices and any danger sign for care seeking.

-Neonatal Follow-up for neonates discharged from the NICU (High Risk Infant)
+Neonatal Follow-up for neonates discharged from the NICU

-The objective of neonatal follow-up is to provide continuum of specialized medical management for neonates admitted, treated, and discharged from NICU.
-These includes:-
+The objective of neonatal follow-up program is to provide continuum of specialized medical management for neonates admitted, treated, and discharged from NICU.
+These includes-

-- Very low birth weight babies - Gastro esophageal Reflux disease - Asphyxia (Hypoxic ischemic insult stage II and III). - NEC look for nutritional status, short bowel syndrome and intestinal stricture. - Broncho pulmonary Dysplasia (BPD) [Oxygen required at 28 postnatal age].

-- Neurologic abnormalities (Hydrocephalus, Hyperbillirubinemia, bilirubin encephalopathy, Microcephaly, Neonatal seizure, Meningitis, Intra ventricular hemorrhage). - Infant requiring special equipments (Oxygen, NG-tube feeding). - Patient who had surgical intervention needs F/up by NICU team too.
+- Very low birth weight babies - Gastro esophageal Reflux disease - Asphyxia (Hypoxic ischemic insult stage II and III) - NEC look for nutritional status, short bowel syndrome and intestinal stricture. - Bronchopulmonary Dysplasia (BPD) [Oxygen required at 28 postnatal age]. - Neurologic abnormalities (Hydrocephalus, Hyperbilirubinemia, bilirubin encephalopathy, Microcephaly, Neonatal seizure, Meningitis, Intraventricular hemorrhage) - Infant requiring special equipments (Oxygen, NG- tube feeding). - Patient who had surgical intervention needs follow up by NICU team too.